emnavarro02/list-aws-assets-tags/README.md

 The following arguments can be specified when running the script:

-    -a --asset    : (Required) Aseet type, which can be ec2, rds or lambda -f --filename : (Optional) The filename.
+    -a --asset    : (Required) Asset type, which can be ec2, rds or lambda -f --filename : (Optional) The filename.
 If no value is provided, a default name will be used.

 To execute the script use: